humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 * bat-SL-CoVZC45 identified and owned by the Institute of Military Medicine Nanjing Command

 That the RaTG13 coronavirus genome sequence has "never been isolated or cultured" and "we have only the genome sequence" (see 31st July 2020.
 Reply to Science Magazine questions by Dr Shi Zhengli) raises real questions as to the validity of this genome sequence.

+The report [here](https://zenodo.org/record/4073131) raises questions as to the validity of the methods used in MP789 Pangolin studies.
+Also looking at the potential for transmission of viruses to humans, Malay Pangolins appear to be an unlikely source - 10,000 per year are illegally trapped and exported to China and Vietnam.
+Of those only a certain percentage will be infected [this paper](https://www.biorxiv.org/content/10.1101/2020.06.19.158717v1) did not find any evidence of coronaviruses in a 10 year study of Pangolins in Malaysia, so the percentage should be very small (any infection presumably occurred in transit).

 That the CoVZXC21 and CoVZC45 were discovered and controlled by the Chinese military and are relatively closely related to Covid-19 is another interesting factor to be taken into consideration when invetigating a potential synthetic origin for the virus.